Skip to Content

 • Be CPS members who are paediatricians or paediatric subspecialists.

-• Have a long history of involvement in paediatric educational initiatives that may include teaching, curriculum development, evaluation, educational administration/leadership, publication of educational research, scholarly articles on education, development of educational policy, etc.
+• Have a long history of involvement in paediatric educational initiatives that may include teaching, curriculum development, evaluation, innovation, educational administration/leadership, publication of educational research, scholarly articles on education, development of educational policy, etc.

 Nominations must be resubmitted each year for consideration.
 Current CPS board and Awards Committee members are not eligible for nomination and cannot nominate candidates while serving their terms.